 Sophie Bodenheimer and Frieda Dettelbacher are not the only ones from the near relatives to perish.
 Sophie’s niece Jenny Kraemer who had lived in Kassel was murdered in 1942 in Sobibor; her sister Frieda Kraemer who lived in Nuernberg was deported the same year to Izbica and subsequently murdered.
 Both were daughters of Flora Kraemer, nee Dettelbacher, an older sister of Sophie’s.

-For remembrances and photos the Stolperstein-Initiative thanks Mrs. Ellen Cohen, the sole surviving granddaughter of Sophie Bodenheimer, the great-nephew Mr. Frank Jacoby-Nelson, and also Lisa Krain who is a descendant of Max Dettelbacher (later Dettelburg), a brother of Sophie Bodenheimer’s.
+For remembrances and photos the Stolperstein-Initiative thanks Mrs. Ellen Cohen, the sole surviving granddaughter of Sophie Bodenheimer, the great-nephew Mr. Frank Jacoby-Nelson, the great-niece Mrs. Margot Karp, and also Mrs. Lisa Krain who is a descendant of Max Dettelbacher (later Dettelburg), a brother of Sophie Bodenheimer’s.